 OhShape Oculus Rift – $20

-Supernatural VR is the most premium VR workout game in our rotation.
-Unlike everything else on our list, however, you will need to pay a monthly subscription fee ($19 per month) to use the service.
-But that cost comes with some serious benefits, as Supernatural offers tons of new workouts each day, constantly updating soundtracks, a direct connection to your Apple Watch, and one-on-one coaching by real coaches in virtual reality.
+Supernatural VR is the premium VR workout game in our rotation.
+Unlike everything else on our list, however, you need to pay a monthly subscription fee ($19 per month) to use the service.
+But that cost comes with some serious benefits, as Supernatural offers tons of new workouts each day, constantly updating soundtracks, a direct connection to Apple Health, and one-on-one coaching by real coaches in virtual reality.

 Supernatural VR Oculus Quest – $19/monthly after free trial

-FitXR (formerly known as BoxVR) is the best pure fitness boxing simulator in VR.
-It comes filled with handcrafted VR fitness boxing workouts that challenge your entire body at three different speeds of intensity, packs a bangin’ soundtrack, and even has a brand new section dedicated to high-intensity dance routines.
-Those are some of the most challenging aerobics sessions I’ve faced in VR, and they mirror the time I spent learning real dance moves in a studio in college.
+FitXR (formerly known as BoxVR) is our fitness boxing sim of choice.
+It comes with a variety of handcrafted VR fitness boxing workouts, packs a bangin’ soundtrack, and even teaches high-intensity dance routines.
+FitXR offers some of the most challenging aerobics sessions I’ve faced in VR.

 FitXR Oculus Quest – $30